 If you are used to being at an office or specific location for work, you are constantly interacting with your coworkers throughout the day.
-When you work from home during COVID-19, you are not able to verbally communicate with others throughout the day or have any in-person meetings.
+When working from home, you are not able to verbally communicate with others throughout the day or have any in-person meetings.
 Because of this, communicating throughout the day is essential.
 Some important way to communicate in order to stay productive include:

 - Participate in all video conferences: Seeing your coworkers or staff visually provides easier communication.
 You can ask questions, take notes, and even ask about their day.